rjfarmer/pyMesa/README.md

 export PYMESA_OVERRIDE=1
 ````

-To override the version check.
-Though things may not work etween versions if MESA's build system changes
+To override the version check, this will attempt to build MESA using the most recent version of the patches to MESA.
+Though things may not work between versions if MESA's build system changes

 ## Running
 ````bash